Magdamit173/TimeCardCalculator/readMe.md

 # A TimeCardCalculator
-### --version 0.0.5
+### --version 0.0.6

 ## Log
-- fix unexpected forwardslash of username
+- added a feature in which components can be reorganize their position

 ### How To Use?
 - Username: key to access specific Component Group (using localStorage)